tempesta-tech/tempesta/README.md

 Requests are distributed uniformly, and requests with the same URI/Host are always sent to the same server.

+The round-robin scheduler is the fastest scheduler.
+However, the presence of a non-idempotent request in a connection means that subsequent requests may not be sent out until a response is received to the non-idempotent request.
+With that in mind, an attempt is made to put new requests to connections that don't currently have non-idempotent requests.
+If all connections have a non-idempotent request in them, then such a connection is used as there's no other choice.

 Only one `sched` directive is allowed per explicit or implicit group.
 A scheduler defined for the implicit group becomes the scheduler for an explicit group defined with `srv_group` directive if the explicit group